-CIOReview - July 19, 2016 - By Konstantin Boudnik, Senior Director, Technology Solutions, EPAM
+CIOReview – by Konstantin Boudnik, Senior Director, Technology Solutions, EPAM

 With the increasing pace of digital disruption, many enterprises today are focused on staying ahead with real-time data and real-time insights.
 Real-time analytics provides an opportunity to make proactive decisions, eliminate risks and gain competitive advantage in the marketplace by allowing companies to react quickly to changing conditions by tapping into data that’s always on.
 For example, if you’re launching a healthcare app, you could use real-time monitoring information to provide early warning signs and save patients’ lives.
 But the challenge of processing real-time data from a variety of sensors and mobile and remote devices, in combinations with historical datasets to enhance actionable insights, can add more complexity into already sophisticated pipelines.
 There are a few solutions to adding two data-flows, requiring the same data to be processed twice, to the same pipeline.

 The most advanced solution is to combine the batch, stream processing, and serving DB components into an in-memory data fabric.
 A system like this will transparently work with the stored and streamed data at the same time in a transactional fashion.
 Therefore, the data fabric becomes the single source of truth.
 Alexandre Boudnik, a computer scientist who has worked on compilers, hardware emulators and testing tools for over 20 years, came up with the term Iota architecture (Greek letter ι).

 One example of this solution is using Apache Kafka, in combination with Apache Ignite, to provide messages serving and to process the streaming in combination with the data retained in the secondary storage (Apache Cassandra, HDFS, or even a traditional RDBMS server).
 Feature rich in-memory data-fabrics like Ignite: